by Nebula Haze

 - Take Pics from Different Angles

-- How to Take Non-Yellow Pics Under an HPS Grow Light
+- How to Take True-Color Pics Under LEDs or HPS

-Yet sometimes the pictures don't turn out the way I want.
-I've learned many tricks over the years, and today I would like to share you what I've learned so you can take great cannabis pics and show off your garden!
+Yet sometimes the pictures don’t turn out the way I want.
+I’ve learned many tricks over the years, and today I would like to share with you what I’ve learned so you can take great cannabis pics so you could proudly show off your garden online.

 One thing I’ve really learned from growing marijuana is that sometimes it’s the little things we miss that can make a huge difference in our workload, save us time, or give us effortlessly better results.

-Today, I would like to share some of the little things that have made a big difference to me as far as taking pictures, since I started growing in 2004.
+Today, I would like to share some of the little things that have made a big difference to me as far as taking pictures.
 These tips, techniques, and tutorials will serve you well if you enjoy taking plant pictures, and I believe this info should be known by all growers!

 10 Tips, Tricks & Tactics For Taking Awesome Pictures Of Your Plants

 Take a second to clean your grow room and the area around the plant.
 You will dramatically increase the quality of your photos when it’s just the plant in the photo.
 Taking 5 minutes to pick up any stray items or leaves will make a huge difference in your final result.

 Try to take pictures of plants against a plain background whenever possible.
 A white wall works great, but any plain-colored background will help people see your plant in full effect.